- Zeolite has numerous advantages in the area of water retention, conservation, and nutrient leaching prevention.

 Large scale tests were run at Magic Valley Compost in the Jerome, Idaho area.
 Various cattle by-product based composts were used, the Zeolite helped retain moisture levels initially, but overall did not significantly affect or alter the composting process, while capturing ammonium that would have normally been volatilized.

-Zeolite works as a Soil Amendment through a combination of absorption capabilities with the large porous area within each Zeolite granule, and adsorption capabilities though its cation exchange capacity (CEC) and overall negatively charged structure.
+Zeolite works as a Soil Amendment for fertilizer through a combination of absorption capabilities with the large porous area within each Zeolite granule, and adsorption capabilities through its cation exchange capacity (CEC) and overall negatively charged structure.

-Water Utilization is increased, especially on sloping lands, the internal matrix absorbs water and holds it for extended periods in the root zone.
+Water Utilization is increased, especially on sloping lands, the internal matrix absorbs water and holds it for extended periods in the root zone, improving that soil’s water retention and aeration capabilities.

 Due to variables in soil type, water, fertilizer, and spreading capabilities; rates for application are typically figured on-site using test plots before an entire area is covered.
 However, Ida-Ore recommends general application rates or fertilizer rates as follows: